-Both Puerto Plata Gregorio Luperón International Airport and Samaná El Catey International Airport are 80km away (a 90-minute drive); transfers from Samaná cost US$295 (including 18 per cent tax) and a Puerto Plata round trip will set you back $400 in an SUV.
+Both Puerto Plata Gregorio Luperón International Airport and Samaná El Catey International Airport are 80km away (a 90-minute drive); transfers from either airport cost US$250 (not including tax) each way.
+Private transfers can also be arranged from any other Dominican Republic airport for an extra cost.
 Call our Smith24 team to book your flights and organise transfers.

 It takes about 70 minutes to drive to Puerto Plata, the capital of the Puerto Plata province on the Dominican Republic’s Atlantic north coast.
 There are car-hire booths at Puerto Plata’s airport.